iYadavVaibhav/stem/docs/0-Information-Technology/aws-amazon-web-services.md

 Solution Optimization

 - we need to optimize infra
-  - capacity - storage - s3 - mostly autoscaled
+  - capacity - storage - s3 - mostly auto-scaled
   - performance - ec2 and  database, database mostly auto-scales, but ec2 has capacity
   - availability - manage traffic and make all services available.
 - prevent or respond to avoid bottlenecks.